scholarslab/scholarslab.github.io/pages/about.md

 We want to especially highlight the leadership and labor of [Katherine Donnally](/people/katherine-donnally/) (Scholars' Lab DH Designer 2017-2018) in realizing this site.
 Katherine's thinking and work gave the renewal project a coherent focus around making the lab more accessible and supportive of folks who might not otherwise feel part of our community; in addition to design and development work, she created structures and documentation (e.g. goal and progress tracker, code commenting, analysis of the old website, articulation of the purpose of the new site) that were instrumental in both imagining the new site and seeing it to the finish line.

-Check out our [site relaunch blog post](/2018/10/07/site-relaunch) for more information on how and why we renewed the ScholarsLab.org website.
+Check out our [site relaunch blog post](/2018/10/07/site-relaunch) for more information on how and why we renewed our ScholarsLab.org website.
 You may also be interested in the [site map](/sitemap) listing all of this website's pages.